yhoungdev/TP-SPL-Token/README.md

 # Solana Token Manager

 A React-based web application for managing Solana tokens, built with Vite, TypeScript, and Shadcn UI.

+NOTE ( UI is kind of messy 🤣🤣🤣, would adjust that )

 ## Features